HIST1102 Contemporary European Culture in Historical Perspective

 - Contact hours

-- taught in a blended mode over 12 weeks: online lecture modules and e-tivities: approximately 2 hours per week; tutorials: 1 x 45-minute session beginning in week 2; one-off face-to-face lecture in week 1 to explain how the unit works and the core themes
+- taught in a blended mode over 12 weeks: online lecture modules and e-tivities: approximately 2 hours per week; Practical Classes: 1 x 45-minute session beginning in week 2; one-off face-to-face lecture in week 1 to explain how the unit works and the core themes

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.